 Generating Word of Mouth

-So, before I talk any more about marketing books, it is best to remember that all marketing efforts are really designed to do is to get your book noticed in the hope of creating word of mouth buzz for you book.
-It’s easy to get caught up in all of the new fangled technologies, the latest social media fads, the power (and despair) of e-mail marketing, the demise of bookstores, the power or impotence of Amazon reviews, and on and on, but if you don’t remember what the main thing is—generating word of mouth endorsements for your book—then it’s pretty easy to spend a lot of time working on marketing and completely miss the point.
+So, before I talk any more about marketing books, it is best to remember that all marketing efforts are really designed to do is to get your book noticed in the hope of creating word-of-mouth buzz for your book.
+It’s easy to get caught up in all of the new-fangled technologies, the latest social media fads, the power (and despair) of e-mail marketing, the demise of bookstores, the power or impotence of Amazon reviews, and on and on, but if you don’t remember what the main thing is—generating word of mouth endorsements for your book—then it’s pretty easy to spend a lot of time working on marketing and completely miss the point.

 Marketing always reminds me of the line from Field of Dreams: “If you build it, they will come.”
 While that may work with the ghostly greats of Major League Baseball, it doesn’t always work so well with readers.
 Just because you have a website, doesn’t mean people are going to Google to find it.
 Even if you have great SEO or buy the perfect AdWords, they still need to be looking for what you are trying to sell or share.
 The same goes for a Facebook page, Twitter account, or whatever.
 It’s good to have those, but remember that the point is to connect with potential readers and create interest—and to write something so interesting they are going to want to share it—not just to send information out into the universe and hope a whole bunch of people just happen to stumble across it and love it!

 That said, there are a lot of great tools out there for writers today—even if you haven’t published yet.
 Having a blog is awesome as a collecting place for what you have to say and a way to “publish” it without great expense, but you have to find a way to connect people to it.
-If you are just interested in writing and try to connect with other new writers, Wattpad is a great way to get started (if you join, find and follow me and I will follow you back).
-GoodReads is another (and if yo join that, please connect with me there as well)—you can start to build connections there by doing book reviews rather than just pushing your own stuff.
+If you are just interested in writing and try to connect with other new writers GoodReads is a great way to get started (and if you join that, please connect with me!)—you can start to build connections there by doing book reviews rather than just pushing your own stuff.
 However, it’s easy to get out there and just flail around and not get much of anything done.
 (Oh, I wish I hadn’t learned that one from experience!)

 You Don’t Just Need a Marketing Plan…